Overview

 Breaking the ice

-The webinar started with an exercise, were participants collectively described the profile of the players under 18 years of age - their featured, preferences, ambitions.
+The webinar started with an exercise, were participants collectively described the profile of the players under 18 years of age - their features, preferences, ambitions.
 You can see the result in the image below:

 The majority of the participants associated the “traits of the under-18 with an active, fun, ambitious and confident kid.